briangershon/planning-poker/README.md

 ## Github publishing instructions

+- Create PR.
-- Update changelog in the feature branch, and remember to add link to the bottom and updated the `unreleased` link too.
+- Update changelog in the feature branch.
+Remember to add link at the bottom too.
 Commit and push.
+- Merge PR.
 - Tag it.
 For example `git tag -a v2.0.0 -m "Add full websocket support"`
 - Push tag.
 For example `git push origin v2.0.0`